dvc0310/mortality-rate-visualization/README.md

 ## API Used

-This project uses D3.js API for creating visualizations.
-More about it can be found [here](https://d3js.org/d3.v7.min.js).
+This project uses D3.js version 7 API for creating visualizations.
+More about it can be found [here](https://d3js.org/).

 ## Visualizations